 Get a deep dive in each one or jump to any part that you like to notice!

 Tap water is the main source of domestic water supply in major provinces and cities of our country today.
 When judged by the senses, tap water looks very clear, clean, and free of dirt.

 Tap water, which is taken from groundwater or water from rivers, lakes, and ponds, is treated through a water purification system with industrial treatment methods.
 And then, it is supplied to households through pipes, being endpoints in the water faucet.

-Tap water treated at water treatment plants serves the needs of the people.
-Most of this water source meets the domestic water standards set by the Ministry of Health of Vietnam and is safe to use for daily life.
+The tap water treated at treatment plants serves the needs of the people.
+Most of this source meets the domestic water standards set by the Ministry of Health of Vietnam and is safe to use for daily life.

 In Vietnam, almost no one is confident or dares to use tap water for drinking directly without cooking or other treatment methods.

 There are reasons to explain why you cannot drink tap water in Vietnam:

 - Firstly, the water treatment system and technology here are still not good.
 Upstream water, when brought in, will be filtered from dirt, residue, algae and uses chlorine to remove some heavy metals and bacteria.
 However, this is just a basic step, not a thorough one.
 Tap water still contains some bacteria as well as chemicals, especially chlorine chemical residues.
 So, it can only be said that water is only relatively clean, but not for direct drinking.